enasequence/ena-browser-documentation/browser/search/advanced.rst

 FASTA file.
 FASTA records are only available when searching against sequence datatypes.

-TEXT records
+EMBL records
 ------------

-TEXT records hold all sequences resulting from your search and their annotation (if available) concatonated into a single EMBL flat file.
-TEXT records are only available when searching against sequence datatypes.
+EMBL flatfile records hold all sequences resulting from your search and their annotation (if available) concatenated into a single EMBL flat file.
+EMBL records are only available when searching against sequence datatypes.